thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Objects,_Arrays,_Iterations.desc.md

 ```

 Objects start with an open curly brace and end with a closing curly brace.
 Inside of these braces, we store data as key-value pairs.
 The key is similar to an index of an array.
 The value is similar to a value in an array.

-Note three more important differences between objects and arrays:

-- The key or value of an object cannot be created without a corresponding key or value.
-- The keys of an object must have an explicit and valid identifier (name).
-- The key-values of an object are not necessarily stored sequentially in memory.

 Here's an example of an object literal with one key-value pair: